andrasq/node-qrpc/Readme.md

 - think about how to gc or time out callbacks that have been abandoned by the server (call not closed)
 - maybe make the the client and server pipable event emitters
 - add support for byte-counted data payloads (for shipping eg bson data)
+- provide a `client.send()` method to send to an endpoint without a callback